awslabs/data-on-eks/website/docs/gen-ai/training/bionemo.md

 +---------------------------------------------------------------------------------------+
 ```

-Bionemo stands as a formidable generative AI tool tailored for the realm of drug discovery.
+BioNeMo stands as a formidable generative AI tool tailored for the realm of drug discovery.
 In this illustrative example, we took the initiative to pretrain a custom model entirely from scratch, utilizing the extensive uniref50 dataset.
-However, it's worth noting that Bionemo offers the flexibility to expedite the process by employing pretrained models directly (provided by NVidia)[https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara/containers/bionemo-framework].
-This alternative approach can significantly streamline your workflow while maintaining the robust capabilities of the Bionemo framework.
+However, it's worth noting that BioNeMo offers the flexibility to expedite the process by employing pretrained models directly [provided by NVidia](https://catalog.ngc.nvidia.com/orgs/nvidia/teams/clara/containers/bionemo-framework).
+This alternative approach can significantly streamline your workflow while maintaining the robust capabilities of the BioNeMo framework.

-#### Clean up
+<CollapsibleContent header={<h3><span>Cleanup</span></h3>}>

 Use the provided helper script `cleanup.sh` to tear down EKS cluster and other AWS resources.

 ```bash